AkumaHunt3r/AkumaHunt3r/README.md

 🇺🇸️ - English

 ## Some "things" about me 🙃️
-I have some concentration difficulties and difficulty to remeber things, so some commits can have messages of changes that don't even exist or that i already done 😐️
+I have some concentration difficulties and difficulty to remeber things, so some commits can have messages of changes that don't even exist, or that i already done or that i was planning to do and i haven't done (and so on) 😐️

 ## ⚙️ I'm currently working on:
 [<img src="https://github-readme-stats.vercel.app/api/pin/?username=AkumaHunt3r&repo=OptimKernel&theme=tokyonight">](https://github.com/AkumaHunt3r/OptimKernel)